 How does Amazon check product compliance?

-Amazon sellers should prepare test reports, certificates, product photographs, and invoices of their jewelry products before listing new SKUs in the platform.
-It is likely that Amazon requests the above-mentioned documents from the sellers for inspection.
+Amazon sellers should prepare test reports, certificates, product photographs, and invoices for their jewellery products before listing new SKUs on the platform.
+Amazon likely requests the above-mentioned documents from the sellers for inspection.